sebasmonia/tfsmacs/README.md

 This package deals only with the source control aspect, not PBIs, sprints, builds, or any other thing contained in TFS.

-**BREAKING CHANGE NOTICE**: Instead of configuring a collection, you have to customize the workspace name now.
-The original code used the collection, but the workspace works better as it also contains mappings information.

 ## Table of contents

 <!--ts-->